Supporting Your Student

 - As a matter of policy, SUNY Cortland will not release confidential or sensitive information to third parties over the phone or via e-mail.

-- SUNY Cortland does not provide parents with copies of student grades or transcripts.
+- SUNY Cortland does not provide parents with copies of student grades.
 Your student may request these items (or access them via MyRedDragon) and provide them to you.
+SUNY Cortland does not publish or provide students with a by-term grading educational record other than an official transcript or myRedDragon grade reports.

 - SUNY Cortland may deny copies of any records if the student has administrative holds, has any accrued debts owed to the College, or has outstanding obligations owed to the College.